O365 Innovation Hub Grassroots365

 ELIGIBILITY CRITERIA:

-Applicants must demonstrate an innovation (or idea for an innovation) that utilises sport to contribute to community-based sustainable development.
+• Applicants must demonstrate an idea for an innovation that utilises sport to contribute to community-based sustainable development.

-Applicants must be willing to share their learnings and contribute towards the development of the O365 Innovation Hub through the Knowledge and Exchange Hub.
+• Applicants must be willing to share their learnings and contribute towards the development of the O365 Innovation Hub through the Innovation Incubation Model and the Knowledge Exchange.

-Applying groups must have an annual organisational income of $150,000 or less.
-Priority will be given to grassroots and locally-led organisations.
+• Applying groups must have a maximum annual organisational income* of $150,000 USD.
+Priority will be given to grassroots and locally led organisations.

 EVALUATION CRITERIA: